Creating your personal website using Quarto

 in yourindex.qmd

-file.
-Here, I changed mine from “mysite” to my name, “Samantha Csik”Delete the sample text and begin adding your own content – a great place to start is a short blurb introducing yourself!
+Delete the sample text and begin adding your own content – a great place to start is a short blurb introducing yourself!

-Turn your landing page (index.qmd
+Arrange your landing page (index.qmd

 When the about

-option is added to a document’s yaml, a special template will be used to layout the content of that page.
+option is added to a document’s YAML, a special template will be used to layout the content of that page.
 Choose from one of Quarto’s five built-in templates, each with a slightly different layout style.
-Some yaml options to play around with:
+Some YAML options to play around with:

 template